 So waking up thirty minutes earlier every day was difficult.
 But hey, all in the name of beauty, right?

 I stuck to sheet masks for my morning routine, as I found these were quick and easy to apply and remove.
-(Especially) particularly as they are water-based.
+Particularly as they are water-based.
 So no washing off after removing is required. you simply rub in the serum and then add on other AM skincare products and your ready to start applying makeup.

 These masks ranged from the Innisfree My Real Squeeze Pomegranate Sheet Mask RRP $2 for radiant skin and the Innisfree My Real Squeeze Aloe Vera Sheet Mask RRP $2 for a rich moisture boost.
-And I also tried the Olay Skinfusion Camellia Nourishing Sheet Mask RRP $XXX which provides eight hours of hydration to the skin and the Skin Republic Brightening Vitamin C Sheet Mask RRP $7.99 to enhance brightness and hydration.
+And I also tried the Olay Skinfusion Camellia Nourishing Sheet Mask RRP $5.99 which provides eight hours of hydration to the skin and the Skin Republic Brightening Vitamin C Sheet Mask RRP $7.99 to enhance brightness and hydration.